Q: WHAT CAUSES HAIR LOSS OR BALDING?

-- Give your hair a warm-oil scalp massage using 1-2 teaspoons of organic coconut, almond or olive oil infused with a drop of rosemary, rose, jasmine, or lavender essential oil.
+- Give your hair a warm-oil scalp massage using one to two teaspoons of organic coconut, almond or olive oil infused with a drop of rosemary, rose, jasmine, or lavender essential oil.
 Apply the mildly-warmed oil to your hair and gently massage it into your scalp evenly with your fingertips.
 Leave on overnight if you can; if not, leave on for at least an hour or two, then rinse it out with an herbal shampoo.
-Do this scalp massage 2-3 times a week to aid sound sleep, promote relaxation, stimulate circulation, and moisturize the scalp.
+Do this scalp massage two to three times a week to aid sound sleep, promote relaxation, stimulate circulation, and moisturize the scalp.

 - Use gentle, natural shampoos and hair products that do not contain harmful chemicals.
 Wash your hair with chlorine-filtered water (use a shower filter that can remove the chlorine).